 Heavy physical activities like long-distance running can deplete iron levels as can heavy menstruation in women.
-People who are prone to depression, fatigue or women of childbearing age should also find useful having their iron levels checked.
+People who are prone to depression, fatigue, or women of childbearing age should also find it useful to have their iron levels checked.

 8. Ferritin Test

 While the TIBC tests for iron levels in the blood, the ferritin test helps assess how good the iron stores in your body.
 When an iron deficiency is suspected, this test is often used in combination with the TIBC test to evaluate the severity of the deficiency.